ArisMorgens/Crazyflie-Disco-Deck/README.md

  ## Process
  - Print the parts found in [mechanics](/mechanics/)
- - Assmeble the Disco deck and mount it underneath the Crazyflie
+ - Assemble the Disco deck and mount it underneath the Crazyflie
  - Connect the motor as described in [electronics](/electronics/)
  - Modify the [firmware](/firmware/) and flash it to the Crazyflie